By-Laws of the Inland Empire Section

 (b) The close of the balloting for the annual election of officers shall be within thirty days of the close of CORPORATION election balloting.
 For a special election to fill a vacancy, the close of balloting shall be no later than thirty days after such vacancy occurs.

-(c) The election shall be conducted by the U.S. Mail or personal delivery.
+(c) The election shall be conducted by the U.S. Mail, electronic ballot, or personal delivery.

 (e) In the event of a tie vote for any office, the incumbent Executive Committee shall select the officers from those tied.